Arthroscopic & Open Shoulder Surgery

 Shoulder surgery can be performed as one of two types of surgery — open surgery or arthroscopic surgery — each involving different approaches, pros, cons, recovery times, and results.
 Platelet-rich plasma therapy may also be recommended during surgery to help promote healing and enhance recovery time.

-A shoulder arthroscopy involves your doctor making a limited number of small keyhole-sized incisions near the required area of operation.
-Your doctor will then gently introduce a thin medical device equipped with a light and camera into the appropriate incision holes.
+A shoulder arthroscopy involves your orthopedic surgeon making a limited number of small keyhole-sized incisions near the required area of operation.
+Your orthopedic surgeon will then gently introduce a thin medical device equipped with a light and camera into the appropriate incision holes.
 A TV monitor then displays images of the shoulder, allowing your doctor to view the surgical site on screen, assess your joint, and complete any required treatment.

-Open surgery typically involves your doctor making one large, complete incision in order to view the full area of operation.
+Open surgery typically involves your orthopedic surgeon making one large, complete incision in order to view the full area of operation.
 Once the incision is made, your doctor can directly view the site of surgery and complete the procedure.

 After open shoulder surgery or arthroscopic shoulder surgery, you can expect to experience slight pain, tenderness, and stiffness around the site of surgery.